Undergraduate Research Awards

 Update "Application" at http://mentoring.byu.edu for each semester/term you apply.

-Complete a report at http://mentoring.byu.edu for the last semester you received a URA.
+Complete a brief progress report at http://mentoring.byu.edu for the last semester you received a URA.
 This is found under "My Reports" on the dashboard.
-If your report has not been submitted, you will not be considered for a URA award.
+If you have not completed this task, you will not be considered for a URA award.

-Starting Fall 2019, all students working in Chemistry and Biochemistry research labs are required to be registered for one of the following research courses: 297R, 497R, or 498R.
+Starting Fall 2019, all students working in Chemistry and Biochemistry research labs are required to be concurrently enrolled in a research course in order to receive a URA.
+Research course options are: 297R, 497R, or 498R.
 Please discuss with your lab advisor to determine which course is most appropriate for you.

 Chem 297R is generally for new students that are being trained in the lab.
 This course is .5 credit hours with a pass/fail grade.

 Chem 497R is for students who conduct their research with more autonomy in the lab.
-This course will require a short summary of your research progress at the end of each semester.
 This course is 1 credit hour with a pass/fail grade.

-Chem 498R is a research capstone course that requires a more extensive report.
+Chem 498R is a research capstone course that requires an extensive research paper.
 You will be graded on your report and on your work in the lab.
-This course is a variable credit course up to 4 credit hours with a letter grade.
+This course is a variable credit course with a letter grade.